b0bbybaldi/clickyGame/README.md

 # clickyGame
 Memorization game to help card players improve their skills before their next trip to Vegas or visit to Grandpa's with a simple click game.

-BLACKPINK has made their long anticipated return to the KPOP scene and have set the world on fire (by breaking all the girl group records).
-In celebration, I have made a simple click game.

 ### Running the App
 If you would like to run this from your command line, then you would need to have node and react installed in your computer.